Vivianne Heijnen

 Vivianne L.W.A.
 Heijnen (born 8 October 1982) is a Dutch politician of the Christian Democratic Appeal (CDA) party.
-She has been serving as the Minister for the Environment as part of the fourth Rutte cabinet since January 2022.
+She served as Minister for the Environment as part of the fourth Rutte cabinet starting in January 2022 until the start of her maternity leave in May 2024.
+She did not return afterwards, as the Schoof cabinet was formed in July 2024.
 Heijnen was previously head of the Brussels campus of her alma mater Maastricht University, and she was active in local politics in Maastricht as municipal councilor (2010–18) and alderwoman (2018–22).

 Early life and career

 Heijnen was born and raised in Spaubeek, a village in Limburg, with her brother.
 Her father, Thijs, owned a business, while her mother, Gabriëlle, worked as a logopedist.
 Her grandfather, Hein Corten, had served as the mayor of Ulestraten, Schimmert, and Susteren as a member of the VVD.
 Heijnen attended the Geleen secondary school Graaf Huyn College and started studying law at Maastricht University in 2000.
 She left two years later to study European studies at the same university and received her Master of Arts degree in European public affairs in 2006.
 Heijnen subsequently worked as a freelance lobbyist in Brussels for clients such as pension fund ABP.
 She took a job as tutor at Maastricht University in 2008 and became head of its Brussels campus the following year.
 The campus, which is situated in a single building and started out with a €250,000 annual budget, opened in 2010 and moved to a different location in April 2018, at a time when its budget had been doubled.
 She left her job upon her appointment as alderwoman two months later.